 Selecting an MText object and then trying to change the text style, but it stays the same.
+The color of text objects is not changing no matter what you do?
 Whatever I do the text style won’t change.

 This is a fairly common problem with AutoCAD MText.
 The easiest way to deal with it is to open the text editor (double-click on the MText), select all the symbols, and then choose a desired text style from the ribbon.
 This may work fine for 3 or 4 objects, but if we have for example a hundred or several hundred, this may take way too much time.
 Today we will learn how to Edit Multiple Text objects in AutoCAD with only One Click!

 Explode the Mtext